-In your CBD oil research, you may have come across mention of the endocannabinoid system, which plays a large role in how CBD affects the body.
-It can be a little confusing, so we decided to outline the basics so you can better understand how CBD can work for you.
+In your hemp oil research, you may have come across mention of the endocannabinoid system, which plays a large role in how full-spectrum hemp oil affects the body.
+It can be a little confusing, so we decided to outline the basics so you can better understand how hemp oil can work for you.

 The Endogenous Cannabinoid System — also referred to as the endocannabinoid system or ECS — refers to a collection of cell receptors and corresponding molecules located throughout the body – in the brain, organs, connective tissues, glands, and immune cells.
 Though it performs different tasks in each tissue, its goal is always homeostasis, or optimal balance, within the body.

 Because of its ability to maintain homeostasis within the body, the ECS is perhaps the most important physiologic system involved in establishing and maintaining human health.